 Defined contribution plans are more common than defined benefit plans, especially among private-sector workers.
 Under most of these plans, including 401(k)s, 403(b)s, and SIMPLE IRAs, employees are provided with the opportunity to defer a portion of their salary with pre-tax dollars but aren’t required to do so.

 Employers can make voluntary contributions for a 401(k) or a 403(b).
 In the case of a SIMPLE IRA, employers must make mandatory contributions based on a preset formula.
 A SEP IRA is another type of defined contribution plan, but only employers can contribute to it.

 With defined contribution plans, employees shoulder the investment risk and are largely responsible for ensuring their own retirement security.
 Employees are not guaranteed any minimum retirement income, and account balances fluctuate depending on changes in the value of investments.

 Some workplace retirement plans offer employees ownership only after they fulfill certain requirements, such as working for a certain number of years.

-Instead there may be a vesting schedule that transfers ownership to the employee either over time (on a graded vesting schedule) or all at once after the employee fulfills a specific requirement (on a cliff vesting schedule).
+In defined contribution plans, worker contributions are always 100% vested, meaning the employee owns them right away.
+However, if employers make matching contributions, there may be a vesting schedule that either transfers ownership to the employee slowly over time (on a graded vesting schedule) or all at once after the employee fulfills a specific requirement (on a cliff vesting schedule).

 The two types of qualified retirement plans are defined benefit plans and defined contribution plans.